Best Après Ski Resorts in Europe

 Après Ski Austria

 Après ski in Austria is amongst some of the best around.
-From the MooserWirt in St Anton to the VIP lounges of Club Take five in Kitzbühel there is a something for everyone.
+From the MooserWirt in St Anton to the VIP lounges of Club Take five in Kitzbühel there is a something for everyone after a day's skiing.

 The world-famous ski resort of St. Anton offers some of the best après ski in Austria across its choice of legendary bars and clubs.
 St. Anton has some superb slopes and is consistently hailed as one of the best resorts for après ski.
 The kitsch cool of Austrian euro pop has taken a firm hold here, and the nightspots have a great selection of events.
 Head to the Krazy Kanguruh for outlandish balcony parties with sweeping views, and specially selected resort party sounds.